🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 Essential Brisbane Tips

-Everything you need to know before you go — getting around, budget, timing, and the apps that actually help.
+Everything you need to know before you go — getting around, what to pack, the apps that actually help, and a few mistakes worth avoiding.

 🚇 Getting Around Brisbane

 The Go Card (Translink) works on all buses, trains, and ferries — load it at the airport or any 7-Eleven.
 The CityHopper ferry between South Bank and Eagle Street Pier is free.
-Uber operates reliably.
+Uber and DiDi operate reliably.
 Days 1 and 2 require no car whatsoever.

 💸 Free Things to Do

-GOMA permanent collection, Queensland Museum, South Bank Parklands, City Botanic Gardens, Mt Coot-tha Botanic Gardens, Mt Coot-tha Lookout, CityHopper ferry, Goodwill Bridge walk.
+GOMA permanent collection, Queensland Museum, South Bank Parklands, Streets Beach swimming, City Botanic Gardens, Mt Coot-tha Botanic Gardens, Mt Coot-tha Lookout, CityHopper ferry, Goodwill Bridge walk, the Kangaroo Point Bridge.
 Brisbane rewards walkers and the city's best experiences cost nothing.

 🌡️ Weather Reality